Alexander Kabanov (chemist): Contributions to science

 Kabanov made broad impact to pharmaceutical sciences and advanced polymer and colloidal sciences by developing novel methods using nanotechnology for the therapeutic delivery of small drugs, nucleic acids, and proteins.
 His early work was in the field of enzyme catalysis in surfactant aggregates in organic media, where he developed methods using reverse micelles as nanoscale reactors for modification of proteins, controllable assembly of oligomeric enzymes and tailoring protein-polymer conjugates for bioengineering applications.
 He developed fatty acylated proteins and hydrophobically modified oligonucleotides to impart them ability to interact with lipid membranes and improve transport into a cell and across the blood brain barrier.
 He and K. Kataoka independently discovered electrostatic driven self-assembly of complexes of polyelectrolyte block copolymers with oppositely charged polyelectrolytes and surfactants ("block ionomer complexes"), and studied basic patterns of nanoparticle formation, morphology, stability, polyelectrolyte interchange and environmental responses in such systems.

 He was among the first to use nanosized complexes of polycations and later, cationic block copolymers for the delivery of nucleic acids into a cell (known today as "polyplexes") and developed core-shell polyelectrolyte complexes for the therapeutic drug delivery of polypeptides such as antioxidant enzymes and scavengers of organophosphate poisons.

-In late 80-ies Kabanov published seminal work on the use of polymeric micelles as a nanoparticle delivery platform for small drug molecules.
+In late the late 1980s Kabanov published seminal work on the use of polymeric micelles as a nanoparticle delivery platform for small drug molecules.
 His work led to the first polymeric micelle drug to enter clinical trials and was instrumental in establishment of polymeric micelles as a clinically approved drug delivery platform.

 Kabanov laboratory published large body of work on pharmacological effects of poloxamer block copolymers, known by the trade name Pluronic.
 He discovered diverse phenomena induced by these polymers in biology such as inhibition of drug efflux transport systems, hypersensitization of multidrug resistant cancer cells, increased drug permeability across brain microvessel endothelial and intestinal epithelial barriers, foreign nucleic acid transfer from macrophages to muscle cells and gene expression in the muscle tissue.

 His papers and inventions introduced nanogels, cross-linked polymeric micelles, and high-capacity poly(2-oxazoline) micelles for the delivery of diverse biological agents.
 Kabanov and co-workers also reported some of the early work on macrophages and macrophage-derived exosomes for the delivery of therapeutic polypeptides and nucleic acids to the sites of inflammation in the brain to treat neurological diseases.